weyoss/redis-smq/docs/configuration.md

 # Configuration

+Setting up RedisSMQ requires a one-time configuration, typically performed during the initialization of your application.
-RedisSMQ configuration is a one-time setup that takes place, usually, during your application initialization and before using any exported class or function from the library.
+This setup must be completed before utilizing any exported classes or functions from the RedisSMQ library.

-To set up the message queue RedisSMQ provides a singleton class that may be used as shown bellow:
+## Singleton Configuration Class

+RedisSMQ provides a singleton class for configuration.
+Below is an example of how to set it up:

 ```javascript
 'use strict';